 The maximum amount of energy input (11.11 × 103 MJ/unit) was spent for the establishment method of dry broadcast seeding in unpuddled soil bueshened in to line sown crop by self-propelled paddy weeder for all the varieties.
 The higher energy output (152.46 × 103 MJ/unit) was obtained from the treatment combination of sowing variety Numali by transplanting method (M V1).
-The same treatment combination i.e., M4V1 could also achieve the maximum net energy return.
+The same treatment combination i.e., M4V1 could also achieve the maximum net energy returns.
 (142.44 × 103 MJ/unit) followed closely by all the other three varieties (Shraboni, Dholi and BINA dhan11) raised in transplanting method.
 In terms of energy use efficiency, the treatment combination of raising variety Numali by transplanting method was found to be the more efficient (M4V1) recording an efficiency of 15.22 % followed closely by the other three varieties under the transplanting method.
 The drum seeding in wet-DSR method (M3) recorded an energy efficiency in the range of 12.17 to 13.90 %.

 4. Conclusion